rizinorg/rizin/BUILDING.md

 ### Build system-wide, in `/usr`

-If your system does not already provide rizin in `/usr/bin`, you want to package rizin on your preferred distribution or you just prefer to have rizin together with all other binaries on your system, you can also install it system-wide in `/usr`.
+If your system does not already provide rizin in `/usr/bin`, you want to package Rizin on your preferred distribution or you just prefer to have Rizin together with all other binaries on your system, you can also install it system-wide in `/usr`.